UKHO/docs/software-engineering-policies/SecureDevelopment/SecureDevelopmentPolicy.md

 ### Security Advisor

-The Security Advisor is a lead or senior engineer who has additional responsibilities towards security.
+The Security Advisor is the team member primarily responsible for security in a software engineering team.
+This is either the team lead or a senior software engineer.
+The Security Advisor is expected to have security knowledge relevant to their domain and knowledge of security processes within the UKHO.

 They are responsible for:

+- Being the Point of Contact within the team for security considerations.

 - Ensuring security is considered throughout development.